League of Militant Atheists: Authority on antireligious methodology

 All members of the Komsomol were obligated to join the League, and it directed all members of the CPSU to support the League's work.
 The extreme character of the line to be taken against religion is described: All religions, no matter how much they 'renovate' and cleanse themselves, are systems of idea... profoundly hostile to the ideology of... socialism...
 Religious organizations... are in reality political agencies... of class groupings hostile to the proletariat inside the country and of the international bourgeoisie...
 Special attention must be paid to the renovationist currents in Orthodoxy, Islam, Lamaism and other religions...
 These currents are but the disguises for more effective struggle against the Soviet power.
 By comparing ancient Buddhism, and ancient Christianity to communism, the Renovationists are essentially trying to replace the communist theory by a cleansed form of religion, which therefore becomes more dangerous.

-In 1932 the Second Plenum of the LMG Central Council was ordered by Stalin to adopt an antireligious five-year plan with the intention of eliminating the Church and its influence in the USSR.
+In 1932 the Second Plenum of the LMA Central Council was ordered by Stalin to adopt an antireligious five-year plan with the intention of eliminating the Church and its influence in the USSR.

-Under the doctrine of state atheism in the Soviet Union, there was a "government-sponsored program of forced conversion to atheism" conducted by the Communists, with the LMG at the forefront of this campaign.
+Under the doctrine of state atheism in the Soviet Union, there was a "government-sponsored program of forced conversion to atheism" conducted by the Communists, with the LMA at the forefront of this campaign.
 Many priests were killed and imprisoned.
 Thousands of churches were closed, some turned into hospitals.